Why Boiler Hire Contingency Planning in the Catering Industry is Vital

 This is just one example, but it is a typical example of how a business’s reputation can be seriously threatened by a boiler failure.

-It is not surprising, then, that the option to rent a boiler from a good boiler rental company is often described by catering and hospitality professionals as a ‘godsend’.
+It is not surprising, then, that the option to rent a unit from a good boiler rental company is often described by catering and hospitality professionals as a ‘godsend’.
 It can also be the solution to maintaining hot water provision when a permanent on-site boiler is being serviced.

 Always think ahead